 In Malaya prior to the capture, Uncle Bill wrote a letter home to his great-aunt Henrietta Harman of Byaduk.
 Answering the call of the Australian Women’s Weekly, Henrietta sent the letter into the Weekly with it published on 31 January 1942.

-This is a wonderful insight into the lead up to the events of seventy years ago today.
-How could Uncle Bill ever imagine at that time the “…greater hardships before it is over” would be over three years in Changi prison.
+This is a wonderful insight into the lead-up to the events of seventy years ago today.
+How could Uncle Bill ever imagine the “…greater hardships before it is over” would be over three years in Changi prison.
 It has also given me a small glimpse of Henrietta’s life.
 Even though I did not know her, I never would have picked her as a reader of the Women’s Weekly.
 Maybe it was the incentive of a £1 prize for all letters printed.

-I grew up familiar with the name Sister Vivian Bullwinkel.
+Growing up, I was familiar with the name Sister Vivian Bullwinkel.
 On Anzac Day, as we watched the march on television, Nana would proudly tell me Uncle Bill knew Vivian Bullwinkel during the war.
-It was not until I was older I became aware of her heroics and the horrific acts she saw.
+It was not until I was older I realised her heroics and the horrific acts she saw.

 I have only touched on the sinking of the Vyner Brooke and the events on Banka Island.
 The Australian War Memorial (AWM) has photos of the nurses from the Vyner Brooke and you can see them here.
 It is sad scrolling through the photos of fresh-faced young women who had just enlisted and thinking they never came home.